pascalpoizat/fbpmn/README.md

 ## Verification using TLA+

-This is achieved in two steps (see Figure):
+This is achieved in two steps (see Figure 2):

 1. generate a TLA+ representation of the BPMN collaboration
 2. use this representation and the TLA+ implementation of our FOL semantics for BPMN collaborations to perform verification (using the `tlc` model checker from the TLA+ tool box).

 ![Transformation overview.](overview.png)
+*Figure 2: `fbpmn` approach to the verification of BPMN collaborations.*

 ### Generating the TLA+ representation of a BPMN model